Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

 For example, a smart contract address is often added as an operator so it can access your tokens to perform some smart contract operations without you having to interact with the smart contract again.

-Download the schema `updateOperator_fallback_schema.bin <https://github.com/Concordium/concordium.github.io/tree/main/source/mainnet/smart-contracts/tutorials/wCCD/schemas>`_
-for interacting with the ``updateOperator`` function or create it yourself as described in the comments of the `upgradable wCCD smart contract <https://github.com/Concordium/concordium-rust-smart-contracts/pull/128>`_.

 The ``updateOperator`` function requires some input parameters.
 Because you will use a ``schema``, the input parameters can be provided with the ``--parameter-json`` flag.